International Relations Salary and Career Outlook

 5 Best-Paying Places for an International Relations Career Path

-The five best-paying metropolitan areas for political scientists according to the BLS, based on 2019 wages, are:
+The five best-paying metropolitan areas for political scientists, according to the BLS, based on 2024 wages, are:

 Top States for International Relations Jobs

-There are a number of ways someone could define a “top” state for international relations jobs.
+There are several ways someone could define a “top” state for international relations jobs.
 Is it the money?
 The number of jobs available?
 Something more amorphous?
-Below, the top states were determined based on 2019 annual mean wages and employment levels reported by the BLS.
+Below, the top states were determined based on 2024 annual mean wages and employment levels reported by the BLS.

 States with the highest pay for international relations jobs